vishnumanepalli/-Softie_OnlineRetail/src/-Softie_OnlineRetail/Readme.txt

 2.PostgreSQL is used for database implementation.
 3.NodeJS stable LTS version.
 (Can be installed by following these steps: https://nodejs.org/en).
   We used Visual Studio Code for developing and debugging code.
-4.Frontend code is written in react version 18.2.0.

 Steps to prepare the workspace